jerryp1/mapcomp/README.md

 We develop `mpc4j` using [Intellij IDEA](https://www.jetbrains.com/idea/) and [CLion](https://www.jetbrains.com/clion/).
 Here are some guidelines.

-### Intellij IDEA Preferencs
+### Intellij IDEA Preferences

 Please change the following Preferences before actual development:

 1. Editor -> Code Style -> Java: Table size, Indent, Continuation indent are all **4**.
 2. Editor -> Code Style -> Java -> Imports: select "**Insert imports for inner classes**".
+3. Editor -> Inspections: select Java -> JVM languages, and select "**Serializable class without 'serialVersionUID'**".
+We note that all `PtoId` in `PtoDesc` instances are generated using serialVersionUID.
+When creatding a new instance of `PtoDesc`, make it `implement Serializable` , follow the warning to generate a `serialVersionUID`, paste that ID to be `PtoId`, and delete `implement Serializable` and corresponding imports.
-3. Plugins: Install and use "**Git Commit Template**" to write commit.
+4. Plugins: Install and use "**Git Commit Template**" to write commit.
 If necessary, install and use "**Alibaba Java Coding Guidelines**" for unified code styles.

 ### Linking Native Libraries